Skip to content

 The Democratization of Intelligence

-On January 27, 2025, Nvidia lost $589 billion in a single trading session — the largest one-day loss in U.S. stock market history.
-The cause was a research paper from a lab most Americans had never heard of.
-DeepSeek had trained a frontier-class model for $5.6 million.
-The previous benchmark cost exceeded $78 million.
-Eighteen months later, inference costs have fallen roughly 1,000x, open models trail proprietary ones by 0.3 percentage points on standard benchmarks, and Hugging Face hosts over 2 million models.
+You felt the ground shift on January 27, 2025, even if you could not name it yet.
+Nvidia lost $589 billion in a single trading session.
+The cause was a $5.6 million training run from a lab most Americans had never heard of — against a previous benchmark exceeding $78 million.
+Eighteen months later, inference costs have fallen roughly 1,000x, open models trail proprietary ones by 0.3 percentage points, and Hugging Face hosts over 2 million models.
 Intelligence cannot be monopolized through capital alone.
-The receipts are in.
+The receipts are in — and they protect what you are building.

 May 11, 20267 min